AbsorbingChaos/stacks101-com/content/stx-mining-setup/stacks-node.md

 # Enter your private key here from your Stacks Keychain
 seed = "replace-with-your-private-key"
 miner = true
+# uncomment the line below to change the directory
+# where the stacks blockchain data is stored.
+# NOTE: if this gets corrupted, your node will not start
+# working_dir = "/home/username/stacks-blockchain-data"

 [burnchain]
 chain = "bitcoin"